larsgr/parallel-computing-nmbu-workshop/README.md

 When submitting an array job, SLURM will execute your script as many times the number of `indexes` you provide (`indexes` being a set of numbers that identify each individual job).
 The individual jobs will be distributed across the cluster, i.e. they may end up running on different nodes.

 It is possible to limit the number of jobs running at the same time.
-This is important if you have a large array with thousands of jobs, as it would allocate all the cores on the cluster.
+This is important if you have a large array with thousands of jobs, as it would otherwise allocate all the cores on the cluster (which is a nuisance for the other users).

 ### Exercise 1